Generalised Whittaker models as instances of relative Langlands duality II: Plancherel density and global periods: Global period

 \section{Global period}

-The global period conjecture, at least as stated in the case when the (Arthur) $\SL_2$-type of the automorphic form (for the $M_2$-period) coincides with that of $M_1$ \cite[Equation (14.24)]{BZSV}, can now be verified in exactly the same way as in \cite[Section 12.14]{GW2}, conditional on the corresponding conjecture for the Whittaker period on general symplectic groups $G'=\Sp_{2a}$ \cite[Conjecture 3.3]{LM}.
+The global period conjecture, at least as stated in the setting of \cite[Section 14.6.4]{BZSV}), can now be verified in exactly the same way as in \cite[Section 12.14]{GW2}, conditional on the corresponding conjecture for the Whittaker period on general symplectic groups $G'=\Sp_{2a}$ \cite[Conjecture 3.3]{LM}.